What is your financial year-end?

 To change your financial year-end, you need to complete a form B83.
 Your accountant usually prepares this form alongside your Company Secretary.

 Many companies choose to have a December year-end as it may be more convenient to follow the calendar year.
-Speak to your accountant or get in touch with our Client Services Team if you want to change your financial year-end.
+Speak to your accountant or contact our Client Services Team if you want to change your financial year-end.